orbisgis/h2gis-geoserver/README.md

 # H2GIS-GS

-Is an extension to use H2GIS with Geoserver 2.8.X under development.
+Is an extension to use H2GIS with Geoserver at least the 2.8.X series.

 ### Install